 If you’ve read on this site long enough, you already know the basic mechanic of every penis enlargement exercise system.

 You stretch the tissues in your penis until microtears form.
-Then you rest and let the micro-tears heal, filling the gaps in the tissue and creating even more tissue.

 And that extra tissue is in your penis, meaning your package is slowly but surely growing in size.